ckormanyos/real-time-cpp/examples/chapter03_02/readme.md

 constexpr std::uint32_t prime_664999 = UINT32_C(10’006’721);
 ```

+Although this example may seem trivial, it shows us that fixed-width
+types such as `std::uint32_t` and macros such as `UINT32_C` can
+facilitate portability, especially when used consistentyl throughout
+the code in the project.

 # Application Description

 In the running code of Example03_02, the first 100 prime numbers are